MozillaFoundation/mofo-example-app/README.md

 ### 3) An editor app

-The editor app is a React UI application, with its root component defined in `react code/editor-app.jsx`.
-To find all the components it relies on, follow the trail of `require` calls to the relevant bits and pieces, although most will be in the `components/editor` directory.
+The editor app is a React UI application, with its root component defined in `./examples/editor/components/editor-app.jsx`.
+To find all the components it relies on, follow the trail of `require` calls to the relevant bits and pieces, some of which is in `./shared`.

 The editor uses the API server to load individual makes in an editable way, with the static view offering an "edit" button,